shoito/typetalk-js/README.md

 ### Node.js

-    npm install typetalk-js
+    npm install typetalk-js --save

 ### Browser

+    bower install typetalk-js --save

-Clone the repository or just copy the files typetalk.js or typetalk.min.js to your server and then include it in your pages with `<script src="typetalk.js"></script>`
+or clone the repository or just copy the files `typetalk.js` or `typetalk.min.js` to your server.

+and then include it in your pages with `<script src="typetalk.min.js"></script>`

 ## Getting started